janfilips/blockchain-documentation-project/README.md

 Simple Blockchain implementation written in Python.

-Understanding blockchain isn't easy.
+Understanding Blockchain isn't easy.
 At least it wasn't for me.
 I had to go through number of frustrations due to too few funcional examples of how this technology works.
 And I like learning by doing so if you do the same, allow me to guide you and by the end you will have a functioning Blockchain with a solid idea of how they work.

 ### Before you get started..

-Remember that a blockchain is an immutable, sequential chain of records called Blocks.
+Remember that a Blockchain is an immutable, sequential chain of records called Blocks.
 They can contain transactions, files or any data you like, really.
 But the important thing is that they’re chained together using hashes.

 ### What is needed?